cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 ## 📄 Documents

-CryptPad uses symmetrical encryption with a per-document secret key to make your documents unreadable for anyone who has not access to the corresponding keys.
+CryptPad uses symmetrical encryption with a per-document secret key to make your documents unreadable for anyone who has no access to the corresponding keys.
 CryptPad also allows you to differentiate between read-only and write access to a document.
 For that, anyone who wants to modify a document needs to prove that they own the private signing key linked to the document.
 For this,